Chani (character)

 Sean Young portrays Chani in Dune (1984).

 Barbora Kodetová portrays Chani in Frank Herbert's Dune (2000) and Frank Herbert's Children of Dune (2003).

 Chani (/ˈtʃeɪni/ CHAY-nee or /ˈtʃɑːni/ CHAH-nee) (Note: Frank Herbert specified he intended for the "CHAY-nee" pronunciation to be used.
-However, several audiovisual works in the Dune franchise, including the 2021 and 2024 film adaptations of the first book, have used the "CHAH-nee" pronunciation.) is a fictional character featured in Frank Herbert's novels Dune (1965) and Dune Messiah (1969).
+However, several audiovisual works in the Dune franchise, including the 2021 and 2024 film adaptations of the first book, have used the "CHAH-nee" pronunciation.) is a character featured in Frank Herbert's novels Dune (1965) and Dune Messiah (1969).
 Known mainly as the Fremen wife and legal concubine of protagonist Paul Atreides, Chani is the daughter of Imperial Planetologist Liet-Kynes and his Fremen wife Faroula, and later the mother of the twins Ghanima and Leto II Atreides.
 The character is later resurrected as a ghola, appearing in Hunters of Dune (2006) and Sandworms of Dune (2007), Brian Herbert and Kevin J. Anderson's novels which complete the original series.

 Chani is portrayed by actress Sean Young in the David Lynch film Dune (1984), and by Barbora Kodetová in the 2000 John Harrison miniseries Frank Herbert's Dune and its 2003 sequel Frank Herbert's Children of Dune.
-The character is played by Zendaya in the 2021 Denis Villeneuve film Dune and its 2024 sequel.
+The character is played by Zendaya in the 2021 Denis Villeneuve film Dune and its sequels in 2024 and 2026.